25Sai/Sales_Insights/README.md

-Sales_Insights Data Analysis Project
+## Sales Insights

-    Purpose : To create sales insights for sales team for decision support and automate them to reduced manual time spent in data gathering.
+   Purpose: To create a sales insights using Power BI for sales team for decision support and automate them to reduced manual time spent in data gathering.